 Founded in: 2015

-MagicPin is a coupon website.
-It provides rewards and cashback to the diners.
-The company was founded in 2015 by Anshoo and Brij Bhushan.
-MagicPin has its presence in 16 cities of India including Delhi, Hyderabad, Chennai and Pune.
+MagicPin is a coupons website.
+It provides rewards and cashback to diners.
+The company was founded in 2015 by Anshoo Sharma and Brij Bhushan.
+MagicPin has its presence in 16 Indian cities like Delhi, Hyderabad, Chennai and Pune.
 With 1.4 million users, the platform drives Rs.
 30 crore of monthly sales for partner food and beverage (F&B) chains that include KFC and Hard Rock Café.
-Magicpin is also getting into groceries and beauty & wellness segment.
+MagicPin is also exploring two other segments: groceries and beauty & wellness.

-Diners can earn cashback if they dine in a partner restaurant of Magicpin by uploading a photo of the bill along with a selfie with the dish.
-To engage with other users they use the data of check-ins, recommendations, and reviews in a live feed-style timeline interface.
-The platform also provide promotion service to restaurants to post surveys and advertisements.
+Diners can earn cashback if they dine in a restaurant partnered with MagicPin by uploading a photo of the bill along with a selfie with the dish.
+To increase user engagement, MagicPin uses data from check-ins, recommendations, and reviews in a live feed-style timeline interface.
+The platform also provides promotional service to restaurants for posting surveys and advertisements.